charleskantz/express-jobly/README.md

 # Contributors

 This project was created by @charleskantz and @ulejnar.
-The project was coded with paired programming, so contributions were equal. @charleskantz is now maintaining this project.
+The project was coded with paired programming, so contributions were equal across all aspects of the app. @charleskantz is now maintaining this project.